baking-bad/bcdhub/README.md

 ### Get ready
 * Make sure you have snapshot settings in your `.env` file
-* Elastic service `bcd-elastic` should be up and initialized
+* Elastic service should be up and initialized

 ### Make snapshot